ye-spencer/ye-spencer/README.md

 ### Map of average Chipotle chicken bowl cost by country, can use API or selenium to find it

+### Personalized Dex made for keeping up with friends
+  It can rate friendships and be more specific for friends

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.